 It’s important to be clear at this stage just what Tina means by be punished by God.
 Does she mean straight away?
 Next week, next year.
 Or will it be something that happens in the afterlife, in Heaven?
 If it is a swift and just punishment, then what would this look like?
 Are we talking about something happening to Tina or to someone else?

 We need to be really clear just what is meant by this as we are going to test out the outcome of the experiment in relation to Tina’s expectations of punishment.

 Next we decide on just how we will carry out the experiment.
 We agree on Tina visiting the church and letting her thoughts come freely, without any degree of control, mental neutralising or compulsive behaviours.
 We agree that she should aim to do this for the duration of just one service and at the end of it, and for the rest of the week, to keep a log of any bad things that do happen in relation to Tina’s definition discussed above.

 We also practice not controlling thoughts whilst in the therapy session, just so that Tina can see how to do it.

 Then Tina carries out the task.
 When she returns to therapy the week after we discuss what happened, did the feared outcomes occur and what this means for her OCD and her future behaviour overall.
 Has her belief about the consequences of not controlling her thoughts changed?
 We can also evaluate the outcomes of the experiment and decide whether it is something that will fit into her Theory A or Theory B columns.

 We’ve covered here the basics of what scrupulosity OCD and how we can use CBT with Exposure and Response prevention to treat it.
 Of course, this just scratches the surface of Scrupulosity and doesn’t convey how difficult and distressing a condition that it can be for the sufferer.
-If you are struggling with Scrupulosity and want to arrange treatment, then you can contact me, George Maxwell at email@example.com or call 07887 701 176.
+If you are struggling with Scrupulosity and want to arrange treatment, then you can contact me, George Maxwell, via the website contact page or call us on 07887 701 176.